 Wind exerts a force on objects in the VRX environment.
 The total wind velocity is a combination of a constant mean velocity component and a variable wind speed (i.e., gusting).
 The variable component of the wind speed is modeled as a first-order linear spectrum defined by two components: the variability gain and the variability time constant.
 The variability gain specifies the magnitude (root-mean-square) of the variable component of the wind speed, and the variability time constant specifies how rapidly the wind speed changes with time.
-For details on the wind model and implementation see the VRX Documentation Wiki: Gazebo Plugins.
-For examples of how to change the wind parameters see the VRX Tutorials Wiki: Changing Simulation Parameters.
+For details on the wind model and implementation see the Theory of Operations on the VRX Wiki For examples of how to change the wind parameters see the tutorial on Changing Simulation Parameters on the VRX Wiki.